-- In the choice-based approach we focus on the actual choices made by the individual, not on the process of introspection by which the individual discovers his own preferences by systematically comparing different alternatives. - Rationale: economists like to think that "you cannot get inside a person's head" so that utility and preferences are fundamentally unobservable. - □ Therefore, we need to develop a system for inferring utility and preferences from a person's behavior in the market place.
+- Choice-based approach □ In the choice-based approach we focus on the actual choices made by the individual, not on the process of introspection by - systematically comparing different alternatives. □ Rationale: economists like to think that "you cannot get inside a person's head" so that utility and preferences are fundamentally unobservable.

+□ Therefore, we need to develop a system for inferring utility and preferences from a person's behavior in the market place.